Eurydia/project-structogram-builder-online-docs/docs/index.md

 ## Syntax

 The project uses a special [pseudocode](https://en.wikipedia.org/wiki/Pseudocode), which I have constructed from scratch for this tool.
-The syantax draws heavy inspiration from the syntax of the C programming language, and users are encouraged to visit the [Syntax](./02-syntax.md) section for more information.
+The syantax draws heavy inspiration from the syntax of the C programming language.

+Users are encouraged to visit the [Syntax](./02-syntax.md) section for more information.